GRAND ISLE COUNTY SHERIFF’S DEPARTMENT

 In addition to the above, officers should answer relevant questions the person may have if doing so will not compromise safety and/or the investigation.

-- Building trust between police and all residents is vital to the public safety mission of Grand Isle County Sheriff’s Department.
+A. Building trust between police and all residents is vital to the public safety mission of Grand Isle County Sheriff’s Department.
 Policing in a fair and impartial manner is essential to building such trust.
 Therefore, Grand Isle County Sheriff’s Department members shall not use an individual’s personal characteristics as a reason to ask about, or investigate, a person’s immigration status.
-Grand Isle County Sheriff’s Department members may inquire about immigration status only when it is necessary to the ongoing investigation of a criminal offense.
+When contacting members of the public, Grand Isle County Sheriff’s Department members may inquire about immigration status only when it is necessary to the ongoing investigation of a criminal offense (this restriction does not apply to interactions with government agencies).

-- Immigration is a federal policy issue between the United States government and other countries, not local or state entities and other countries.
+B. Immigration is a federal policy issue between the United States government and other countries, not local or state entities and other countries.
 Federal law does not grant local and state agencies authority to enforce civil immigration law.
 Similarly, state law does not grant local and state agencies authority to enforce civil immigration laws.
 Grand Isle County Sheriff’s Department members shall not dedicate Grand Isle County Sheriff’s Department time or resources to the enforcement of federal immigration law where the only violation of law is presence in the United States without authorization or documentation.
+This prohibition does not apply to communications with government agenices about citizenship or immigration status that are governed by 8 U.S.C. §§ 1373 and 1644.

-- The Constitution’s 4th Amendment Right against unreasonable search and seizure applies equally to all individuals residing in the United States.
+C. The Constitution’s 4th Amendment Right against unreasonable search and seizure applies equally to all individuals residing in the United States.
 Therefore, Grand Isle County Sheriff’s Department members shall not initiate or prolong stops based on civil immigration matters, such as suspicion of undocumented status.
 Similarly, Grand Isle County Sheriff’s Department members shall not facilitate the detention of undocumented individuals or individuals suspected of being undocumented by federal immigration authorities for suspected civil immigration violations.
+This prohibition does not apply to communications with government agenices about citizenship or immigration status that are governed by 8 U.S.C. §§ 1373 and 1644.

 A. VICTIM AND WITNESS INTERACTION